min2ha/ukwa-site/content/target/71686/index.en.md

   "subject": "Brexit"
 }

-# Chatham House: What next for Britain?
-Speech by Keir Starmer QC MP, Chatham House 27/03/17

 Sets out the six tests which the Lbour Party would apply to any Brexit deal negotiated by Theresa May.